• Twitter

 Looked After Children with SEND

 Looked After Children with SEND are supported in the same way as all children in school with SEND through the Graduated Response, the Assess, Plan, Do, Review cycle.
-The process will start with a Short Note and following the identification of need, an SEN Support Plan or EHCP to meet the requirements of the pupil and the addition of a PEP (Personal Education Plan).
+The process will start with a Short Note and following the identification of need, an SEND Support Plan or EHCP to meet the requirements of the pupil and the addition of a PEP (Personal Education Plan).

 When a child becomes looked after his/her social worker must ensure that the child’s needs and the services to meet these are documented in the Care Plan.
 The Care Plan – of which the PEP is an integral part – is made before the child becomes looked after or in the case of an emergency placement within 10 working days.
-The PEP is a record of what needs to happen for looked after children to enable them to fulfil their potential and reflects any existing education plans, such as an EHCP, SEN Support Plan or Provision Mapping.
+The PEP is a record of what needs to happen for looked after children to enable them to fulfil their potential and reflects any existing education plans, such as an EHCP, SEND Support Plan or Provision Mapping.
 The PEP should reflect the importance of a personalised approach to learning which secures good basic skills, stretches aspirations and builds life chances.
 The PEP is the joint responsibility of the local authority and the school.

 • Introduction

-• Our SEN Provision
+• Our SEND Provision

-• The kinds of SEN that are provided for:
+• The kinds of SEND that are provided for:

-• Our approach to teaching children & young people with SEN
+• Our approach to teaching children and young people with SEND

-• How we adapt the curriculum and learning environment for children & young people with SEN
+• How we adapt the curriculum and learning environment for children and young people with SEND

-• How we identify, assess and review children with special educational needs
+• How we identify, assess and review children with special educational needs and disabilities

-• How children with SEN engage in all activities?
+• How children with SEND engage in all activities?

-• How we evaluate the effectiveness of SEN Provision
+• How we evaluate the effectiveness of SEND Provision

-• Support for Emotional & Social Development
+• Support for Emotional and Social Development

 • Looked After Children with SEND

-• SEN Transition
+• SEND Transition

-• SEN Specialist Expertise
+• SEND Specialist Expertise

-• Consulting with our SEN Pupils, Parents & Carers
+• Consulting with our SEND Pupils, Parents and Carers

-• Compliments, Complaints & Feedback
+• Compliments, Complaints and Feedback

 • Key Policies